Xavier Numia

 Xavier Numia (born 29 November 1998 in New Zealand) is a New Zealand rugby union player who plays for the in Super Rugby.
 His playing position is prop.
 He was named in the Hurricanes squad for week 1 in 2019.

+Club career

+In 2026, Numia formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.